felixcremer/rqa_paper/outline.md

 # Introduction
-Describe why we do land use mapping

-new possibilities with hypertemporal Sentinel-1 data
+ describe other methods to derive multitemporal metrics from SAR data What was already tried?
+ Why is this not working?
+ Or at least should this not work? hypothesize why the order of the time series should matter.
 # Method
    describe Recurrence Plots

    describe Recurrence Quantification Metrics

    describe "normal" multitemporal metrics
+## Figures
+   Recurrence Plot

 # Results

-Description of study area

-Description of the preprocessing

    compare RQA metrics histograms to normal metrics

-Discuss which metrics can distinguish between which LULC classes
+   discuss which metrics can distinguish between which LULC classes

-I want to use Kullback-Leibler Divergence for this to quantify the differences in the histograms between the LULC classes for different metrics
+## Figures

 # Discussion

-Discuss how this information may be used for different applications (e.g. classification)
+   Discuss how this information may be used

-# Outlook